-The natural resource trustees that manage or control the natural resources and their services affected by the Pepco Potomac Spill include the United States Department of Commerce (DOC), acting through the National Oceanic and Atmospheric Administration (NOAA); the United States Department of the Interior (DOI), acting through the National Park System (NPS) and the United States Fish and Wildlife Service (USFWS); and the District of Columbia (DC), acting through the Department of Energy and Environment (DOEE) (collectively referred to as the "Trustees").
+The natural resource trustees that manage or control the natural resources and their services affected by the Pepco Potomac Spill include the United States Department of Commerce (DOC), acting through the National Oceanic and Atmospheric Administration (NOAA); the United States Department of the Interior (DOI), acting through the National Park System (NPS) and the United States Fish and Wildlife Service (USFWS); and the District of Columbia (DC), acting through its Department of Energy and Environment (DOEE) (collectively referred to as the "Trustees").
 Each of these agencies is a designated Natural Resource Trustee pursuant to the OPA (33 U.S.C. §2706), and the National Oil and Hazardous Substances Pollution Contingency Plan (40 C.F.R. §§300.600 and 300.605).
-As a designated Trustee, each agency is authorized to act on behalf of the public to assess and recover natural resource damages and to develop and implement actions to restore natural resources and resource services injured or lost as the result of a discharge of oil.
-The National Oceanic and Atmospheric Administration, although a trustee, has deferred formal participation in the DARP but will participate in an advisory-only role.
+As a designated Trustee, each agency is authorized to act on behalf of the public to assess and recover natural resource damages and to develop and implement actions to restore natural resources services injured or lost as the result of a discharge of oil.
+NOAA, although a trustee, has deferred formal participation in the DARP but will participate in an advisory-only role.

-This Draft DARP was prepared jointly by the Trustees in accordance with the OPA (33 U.S.C. § 2701, et seq.), the OPA NRDAR regulations (15 C.F.R.
+This DARP/ECA was prepared jointly by the Trustees in accordance with the OPA (33 U.S.C. § 2701, et seq.), the OPA NRDAR regulations (15 C.F.R.
 Part 990), and the System Unit Resource Protection Act (SURPA, 54 U.S.C. §§ 100721-100725).
-Consistent with federal law, the DOI is continuing to evaluate the preferred alternatives for compliance with other applicable laws.
-Once finalized, these environmental compliance evaluations will be included as appendices to the Final DARP/Environmental Compliance Analysis for the Pepco Potomac Spill.
+Consistent with federal law, DOI evaluated the preferred alternatives for compliance with other applicable laws.

+These environmental compliance evaluations are included in the Appendices.
 For the Pepco Potomac Spill, other applicable laws and regulations regarding natural resources damage assessment and restoration planning include: